 The NHMRC Consumer and Community Advisory Group (CCAG) provides strategic advice to NHMRC's Chief Executive Officer on health matters and on health and medical research matters from a consumer and community perspective.

 CCAG plays an important role in providing a consumer and health community perspective on a diverse range of NHMRC business, including advice on consumer and community involvement in health and medical research.

-Further information on CCAG is available on the Consumer and Community Advisory Group page.
+Further information on CCAG is available on Consumer and Community Advisory Group.

 Since 2017, NHMRC has been trialling the involvement of consumer and community reviewers in peer review for selected grant opportunities.
 A person who has direct knowledge of the lived experience of a certain health condition, an advocate or a carer may be appointed to a peer review panel as a consumer or community peer reviewer (depending on the nature of the grant opportunity).
 Consumer/ community peer reviewers are not involved in the formal scoring of applications; however, feedback demonstrates the value of consumer and community participation in this core NHMRC process.